premkumar-palanichamy/premkumar-palanichamy/README.md

 - 🌱 I’m currently learning **Python Programming with Flask Module**

-- 👨‍💻 All of my projects are available under different Organization name _devopshubproject_ [https://github.com/devopshubproject](https://github.com/devopshubproject)
+- 👨‍💻 All my projects are available under different Organization name _devopshubproject_ [https://github.com/devopshubproject](https://github.com/devopshubproject)

-- Some of my demo's and work videos can be found under the below youtube channel.
-Eventho it is not at the best at this moment, I can ensure that it will be there to that mark a day soon  :pray:  :soon: :soon: :soon:
+- Some of my demo and work videos can be found under the below youtube channel.
+Eventho it is not at its best, I can ensure that it will reach the top mark a day soon  :pray:  :soon: :soon: :soon:

 [![Youtube Badge](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://www.youtube.com/channel/UCJsGNWE3KQgURjz2sdMDZwA/featured)